MattVaughan-Jones/electricity-monitor/Readme.md

 - consider implementing authentication.
 Could be interesting.
 - consider implementing ping/pong.
 Decided against it for now.
+- Will later need to modify the server so that it doesn't shut down when the client disconnects.
+Currently it does this when the client calls close(), which sends a 0 payload.

 # How to build for deployment